Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Orphan education annuity Following a death, an annuity is paid to a member’s dependent child(ren).
 The annuity is paid monthly for each child attending elementary, junior high, or high school.

-Refund upon withdrawal from membership A refund is paid to members withdrawing from the association, with the sliding amount determined by the period of membership.
+Refund upon withdrawal from membership A refund is paid to members withdrawing from the association, with a sliding amount determined by the period of membership.

 Survivor’s benefits Benefits are paid to the survivor when either the member or registered spouse passes away.